Fort Humboldt State Historic Park: Early years, 1853–1860

 With the discovery of gold in the Trinity River in Trinity County in May 1849, the stage was set for conflict between the Native Americans who lived in northwestern California and the settlers and gold seekers that flooded into the region.
 After repeated depredations by white settlers, Northern California tribes such as the Yurok, Karuk, Wiyot, and Hupa retaliated and the Army was sent to attempt to restore order.

 Fort Humboldt was established on January 30, 1853, by the Army as a buffer between Native Americans, gold-seekers and settlers under the command of Brevet Lieutenant Colonel Robert C. Buchanan of the U.S. 4th Infantry Regiment.
 Like Buchanan, many of the soldiers of this unit were veterans of the Mexican–American War.
 Starting about 1853, Seth Kinman was hired as a market hunter to supply elk meat to the fort.
 Fort Humboldt was sited on a strategic location on the bluff overlooking Humboldt Bay and Bucksport, a town named after David Buck, a member of the Josiah Gregg exploration party.

-In addition to serving to protect the local inhabitants, it was also a supply depot for posts around the California and Oregon borders such as Fort Gaston in Hoopa and Fort Bragg in northern Mendocino County.
+In addition to protecting local inhabitants, it was also a supply depot for posts around the California and Oregon borders such as Fort Gaston in Hoopa and Fort Bragg in northern Mendocino County.

 At its peak, the fort had 14 buildings all of crude plank construction.
 The fort was laid out in a typical military design with a quad at the center of the post which served as its parade grounds.
 Along with the two buildings that served as barracks for the enlisted men, there were quarters for the officers, an office, a hospital, a bakery, a storehouse/commissary, a guardhouse, a blacksmith's shop, and a stable.

 The period between the fort's establishment and the beginning of the American Civil War was marked by many skirmishes between the settlers and the local tribes.
 One of the first major conflicts was the so-called Red Cap War, fought in the area around present-day Weitchpec and Orleans.
 Soldiers from Fort Humboldt were called into action to bring calm back to the area during this conflict.
 The leaders and soldiers of the fort were often criticized by settlers who sought a more violent response to Native American attacks.

 The infamous Indian Island Massacre of the Wiyot people occurred at the end of this period on 25 February 1860.
-The fort's commander at this time, Major Gabriel J. Rains, reported to his commanding officer that "Captain Wright's Company [of vigilantes] held a meeting at Eel River and resolved to kill every peaceable Indian - man, woman, and child."
-The vigilantes, also known as the "Humboldt Volunteers, Second Brigade," reported to have organized at Hydesville and the town called "Eel River" in 1860 (now named Rohnerville).
+The fort's commander at this time, Major Gabriel J. Rains, reported to his commanding officer that "Captain Wright's Company [of vigilantes] held a meeting at Eel River and resolved to kill every peaceable Indian – man, woman, and child."
+After the massacre, Rains sheltered over 300 Indians at the Fort, and provided them with an armed escort to Klamath.